Collection No 1

 Chinese innovation is discovering its voice, but not without significant influence from both outside market force.s and listening to consumer demands.
 The smartest organizations already realize this, and are undergoing a kind of cultural change that internalizes these forces.

-Based in Singapore, Brandon is the co-founder of frog’s studio in Shanghai & founder of frog's Singapore studio.
+Based in Singapore, Brandon was the co-founder of frog’s studio in Shanghai & founder of frog's Singapore studio.

 Lilian is a program manager at frog's Shanghai studio.
 Passionate about emerging markets and social impact, Lilian has also worked at the United Nations and the Jet Li One Foundation in China.